mas2g2/RJI-CS4320-Project/README.md

 1. User can download images over a specified rating received for an images
 2. User specifies the rating that an image must receive so that it may be downloaded

+- Filtering Images:

+1. User puts image's rating as metadata
+2. User chooses images based on their rating